Skiing Safety Rules

 • Double access to the lift

-• Covering the face or obstructing the gate cameras
+• Covering your face or obstructing the gate cameras

 • Violating the skier’s regulation and Valle Nevado’s safety rules